 Besides BAN, sensors can be embedded into our environments, resulting in intelligent and pro-active living environments capable of supporting and enhancing daily life, especially in case of elderly or individuals suffering from mental or motor deficiencies.
 In particular, Wireless Mesh Sensor Networks(WMSNs) could be used for designing unobtrusive, interconnected, adaptable, dynamic and intelligent environments where processors and sensors are embedded in everyday objects (clothes, household devices, furniture and so on) [14].
 The sensors embedded into daily environments are usually called "ambient sensors" (as opposed to body sensors).
 The ambient sensors will collect various type of data to deduce the activities of inhabitants and to anticipate their needs in order to maximize their comfort and quality of life [15].
 WMSNs are based on mesh networking topology, a type of networking where each node must not only capture and disseminate its own data, but also serve as a relay for other nodes.
 In other words, each sensor must collaborate to propagate the data in the network.
 The main benefits of WMSNs is their capability to be dynamically self-organized and self-configured, with the network automatically establishing and maintaining mesh connectivity among sensors [16].
-WMSNs do not require centralized access points to mediate the wireless communication and they are particularly suitable to be used in complex and dynamic environments such as the living spaces[17].
+WMSNs do not require centralized access points to mediate the wireless communication and they are particularly suitable to be used in complex and dynamic environments such as the living spaces [17].

-6 .
-Summary and Conclusion
+6 .Summary and Conclusion

+This paper presents a new framework for enhancing the life quality of elderly using Ambient Intelligent Technology (AmIT).
 Ambient Intelligence is a multidisciplinary field of research.
-It's the convergence of electronic engineering, computer science, telecommunication, artificial intelligence and Social intelligence.
-Ambient intelligence technology is innovative technology for developing various life solutions.
-This paper has described the current state of the art in Ambient intelligent technology in the heath sector and projected future challenges and opportunities.
+It's the convergence of computer science, telecommunication, artificial intelligence, electronic engineering and Social intelligence.
+(AmIT) is new approach for efficient assistive technology for both elderly and disabled people.
+This paper has described the current state of the art in (AmIT) in the heath sector and projected future challenges and opportunities.
 Current research is marked by it's richness, with it's wide range of application domains and it's integration with numerous technologies and intelligent approaches.
 Opportunities abound, including new contributions to health care and support for elderly and disabled.